 Screening tests check for general conditions and help protect the patient and the potential child.
 The conditions doctors screen for can vary among clinics but, generally, screening tests check for:

 - Reproductive tract infections before In Vitro Fertilization (IVF) procedures.
-This often includes testing for chlamydia, which can cause pelvic infection and tubal damage.
-Chlamydia is usually treated with an antibiotic called doxycycline.
+This often includes testing for chlamydia and gonorrhea, which can cause pelvic infection and tubal damage.
+These infections can be treated with antibiotics.

-- HIV virus, which is also necessary to protect laboratory staff working with your sperm or eggs
+- HIV virus and HTLV, which is also necessary to protect laboratory staff working with your sperm or eggs

 - Hepatitis B and C, syphilis